Passenger left ‘scarred’ by in-flight accident

 A Queensland woman who claims her bottom was permanently scarred when a Hawaiian airline attendant spilled a cup of hot tea over her lap has sued for damages.

-Dimity Plaister, 47, from Hope Island, filed the suit against the airline in the Federal Court in Brisbane.
+Dimity Plaister, 47, from Hope Island on the Gold Coast, filed the suit against the airline in the Federal Court in Brisbane

 The claim, dated April 10, says the accident occurred on flight HA444 from Brisbane to Honolulu on April 13, 2017, when the airline attendant knocked over the cup of black tea in a cardboard cup into Ms Plaister's lap.